jennyyyyyy7528-cell/meme-mcp/README.md

 ## Usage

 You can configure the meme generator server in your client using the [`meme-mcp`](https://www.npmjs.com/package/meme-mcp) NPM package.
-Here is an example configuration for Claude Desktop:
+Here is an example configuration for Claude Desktop (Settings -> Developer -> Edit Config):

 ```json
 {